emilyaviva/algorithm-challenges/picofermibagels.md

 Examples where my number is 1234:
 - You guess 7892.
 I answer 'Pico'.
 - You guess 2345.
 I answer 'Pico Pico Pico'.
 - You guess 2430.
-I answer 'Fermi Pico Pico.'
+I answer 'Fermi Pico Pico'.
 - You guess 5678.
 I answer 'Bagels'.

 ## Challenges